harshendu341/Waste-Management/README.md

 ### Waste-Management Website link: https://environment-friend.netlify.app/#home

-This was a website our team Skynet consisting of Chandra Pratap Singh Chauhan (@banji7902), Kumar Satwik (developer-metalhead) and Gaurav Khater (theBatman07) created.
+This was a website our team Skynet consisting of Chandra Pratap Singh Chauhan (@banji7902), Kumar Satwik (developer-metalhead), Gaurav Khater (theBatman07) and Harshendu Mahto (harshendu341) created.
 The website aims to spread awareness about the environment by providing various tips and statistics on waste.
 The website is integrated with a fully functional chatbot named 'Waste-O-Boy' that not only guides the user through the website but also provides a summary of the information present on the website.
 The website has the following features :

 1) CHATBOT INTEGRATION.